 In the first place, our actions should not be driven by fickle passion, which, like the waves of the ocean, rises and falls unevenly.
 Secondly, while I understand the songwriter’s desire to spur people on to greater depths of love, the object should be commitment rather than feelings.
-(When I speak of “feelings” I am referring to those palpable twinges and passions within our hearts)
+(In this context, “feelings” refers to palpable surges of emotion.)

-Individuals who only do something because they have a “fiery passion” are going to be lost when that fire dies down (and it will).
+Individuals motivated solely by their “fiery passion” are going to be lost when that fire dies down —and it will).
 When it comes to our faith, we will not always feel excited, joyous, enthusiastic, passionate etcetera.
 There will be periods in which we “feel” little to nothing.
 Our love for God must be so much more than an emotion.
 It ought to be a rock-solid, immovable, unshakeable commitment that drives us in spite of how blah we feel at the moment.

 Here are 3 reasons why it’s ok to “go through the motions” during an emotional flat-line:

 The common mantra of “follow your heart” is bad advice wrapped in pretty paper.
 The only time you should follow your heart is if your heart is following God.
 No wonder we have so many people with no sense of purpose, extreme apathy, and a high rate of divorce—they are following the whims of their directionless heart.
 Emotions are fickle—ask anybody with depression!